lightness/type-comparator/README.md

 # Type Comparator

-Useful comparator functions written on Typescript
+Useful comparator functions written on Typescript (But you can use it on your JS project)

 <img src="https://pp.userapi.com/c847124/v847124060/1bc6cf/t_jixj5HLK4.jpg" width="730" alt="Image" align="center" />